-Demonstrated Commitment to advancement of health sciences and public health outcomes: academic service and innovation at local, national and international levels, including teaching and public service.
+Demonstrated Commitment to advancement of health sciences and public health outcomes : academic service and innovation at local, national and international levels, including teaching and public service.

-Demonstrated commitments to diversity, equity, and inclusion: within and across disciplines, and in particular leadership in this area.
+Evidence of contributions to advance inclusivity, diversity, equity, and accessibility in Canada: within and across disciplines, and in particular leadership in this area.

-The Academy is committed to equity, diversity and inclusion during its selection process.
+The Academy is committed to inclusivity, diversity, equity, and accessibility during its selection process.